6 Stops in Washington Irving’s Sleepy Hollow

 362 Broadway, Sleepy Hollow, New York

-After purchasing the guidebook Tales of The Old Dutch Burying Ground from Philipsburg Manor, walk towards the Old Dutch Burying Ground.
+After purchasing the guidebook Tales of The Old Dutch Burying Ground from Philipsburg Manor, turn left from the Manor’s parking lot and walk towards the Old Dutch Burying Ground.
 There are several photo opportunities along the way.

-Approximately 300 feet (100 metres) up the road you’ll find the sculpture of the Headless Horseman.
+You’ll find the sculpture of the Headless Horseman approximately 300 feet (100 metres) up the road.
 This sculpture was created for those visiting Sleepy Hollow to help us explore and relive the town’s rich heritage, keeping the legend alive.

 The Headless Horseman Bridge

-- The approximate location of the original Headless Horseman Bridge is marked by a formal signpost where a contemporary bridge crosses the Pocantico River near the Old Dutch Church.
+- The approximate location of the original Headless Horseman Bridge is marked by a formal signpost where a contemporary bridge crosses the Pocantico River before you enter the gates to access the Old Dutch Church and Sleepy Hollow Cemetery.

-- Within the Sleepy Hollow Cemetery is a picturesque wooden bridge that traverses the Pocantico River.
+- Once you enter what feels like “main gates”, follow the road that takes you straight ahead (not the road that dips down).
+Walk for a while until you come across the picturesque wooden bridge that traverses the Pocantico River.
 This bridge offers a good photo opportunity and credible similarity to the original bridge.
 You can find this bridge to the right when you enter Sleepy Hollow Cemetery from the southern entrance.